Consumer medicine information

 Your doctor may want to take special care if you have any of these conditions.

-Tell your doctor if you are taking any other medicines, including any that you buy with or without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-• other sleeping tablets, sedatives or tranquillisers
+• other sleeping tablets, sedatives or tranquilisers

 • medicines for depression, schizophrenia and other mental illnesses

-• medicines used to treat epilepsy and fits
+• medicines to treat epilepsy and fits

 • medicines used to treat Parkinson's disease